 Hosting Thanksgiving: Lessons Learned the Hard Way.

-- Considering a Kosher turkey.
+- Consider a Kosher turkey.
 I fancy Kosher turkey as they are pre-brined.
 One step less to worry about.

-- Serving light simple appetizers.
+- Serve light simple appetizers.
 Store bought spicy nuts, pickles and olives are my go-to appetizers for that day.
 Save the homemade cheesy artichoke-spinach and seven layer dips for another meal.

-- Considering your guests dietary restrictions and allergies. when I plan for the sides, I make sure my dishes are diverse enough and sensitive to my guests’ dietary restrictions.
+- Consider your guests dietary restrictions and allergies.
+When I plan for the sides, I make sure my dishes are diverse enough and sensitive to my guests’ dietary restrictions.
 Eggless, dairy free, vegan and vegetarian sides bring variety to my Thanksgiving table and make everyone happy.

-- Opting for diverse yet simple and quick fix sides.
+- Opt for diverse yet simple and quick fix sides.
 Each side should deliver distinct aroma, texture and color.
 Yet, it should not be too complicated with tons of hard-to-find ingredients.

-- Considering pre-chopped produce and semi homemade dishes.
+- Consider pre-chopped produce and semi-homemade dishes.
 I do rely on pre-chopped peeled produce, store-bought pie crusts and appetizers.
 Shortcuts are necessary to save enough energy to properly entertain my guests for several hours.

 - Going for disposable aluminum pans, disposable plates and cutlery.
 That might sounds insensitive to environment but sensitive enough to my sanity on that specific day.
 Plus I am saving water too:)

 - Be informative and accepting help if any is offered .
 If you guests offer to bring something, make things easier for them and specify what they should bring.
 You don’t want to end up with 5 pumpkin pies on your dessert table.